Built-in functions and methods

 • In simple words we always write object_name.method_name(optional parameters) for calling a method, whereas functions calls are written as function_name(optional parameters).

-See also Dictionary in python
+See also Tuples in python

 Conclusion